 Pastor Adam Comer

 Adam’s studies at Liberty University include religion, ministry leadership, people management, and Christian counseling.
-In recovery, Adam has truly been set free from the grips of addiction: His passions, pursuits and purpose revolve around the belief that all who are weary from life-controlling issues and addiction can be led to freedom.
+In recovery, he has truly been set free from the grips of addiction: His passions, pursuits and purpose revolve around the belief that all who are weary from life-controlling issues and addiction can be led to find absolute freedom in Christ.

 Adam is a proud husband to his high school sweetheart, Katie.
 They have been married since 2008 and have 2 children Elijah and Ellasyn.
 God called Adam and Katie to Middle Tennessee and they love investing into this community, both personally and professionally.